mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “He asked me what my type of humor is, and I didn’t know how to answer that,” I said.
 “What would you say is my type of humor?”

 “You’re very direct and to the point,” Gyuna answered.
 “And what’s even better is that you’re not intentionally mean or offensive.
 You just state what’s on your mind, so it can come off humorous.”

 Some people had told me that before.

 “Do you have pictures of him?
 Is he Caucasian?”
 Gyuna asked.

  “Yeah, he’s Caucasian,” I answered as I pulled up Instagram.
 “I’d say that I like white guys.
 This is him.”

-She took my phone and scrolled through the pictures.
+She took my phone and scrolled through his pictures.
 “Really?” she said in an unenthusiastic voice.
 “You like him?
 And he has so many followers.
 He must be one of those popular white kids that I wouldn’t get along with.
 He’s not really my type either.
 By the way… do you like Christian?”

 “No,” I answered.
 “He’s not my type.”